feature-image

 ADVERTISEMENT

-While Cam’s vision sounds exciting for fans, Auburn has actually been busy filling out their positions under the regime of Alex Golesh.
+While Cam’s vision sounds exciting for fans, Auburn has actually been busy filling out its positions under the regime of Alex Golesh.
 They already got the GM role in place with the hiring of Andrew Warsaw back in January.
 Warsaw followed Golesh from South Florida to help lead this new era, so the GM spot Cam is eyeing isn’t currently open.

 ADVERTISEMENT